A person presents a breakdown of ad spend on a screen to a group seated around a table.

 Why Awareness Matters: The Laugh That Builds Loyalty

-Laughter is a universal language, similar to the collective groan when realizing you’ve parked in a “no parking” zone.
-Incorporating awareness can humanize your brand and leave a lasting impression.
-But remember, awareness must be wielded with caution.
+Laughter is a universal language, much like the collective groan when realizing you’ve parked in a “no parking” zone.
+Incorporating humor can humanize your brand and leave a lasting impression.
+But remember, humor must be wielded with caution.

 1. Deciding firmly upon Your Audience: ing to Mars or Strolling in Central Park?

-Knowing your audience is necessary—what makes them tick or chuckle?
-A custom-made campaign may strike a chord with Austin’s tech crowd but might not hit the mark in more long-established and accepted Denver.
+Knowing your audience is essential—what makes them tick or chuckle?
+A quirky campaign may resonate with Austin’s tech crowd but might not hit the mark in more traditional Denver.

 2. Creative Content: From Local Streets to Viral Feats

-• Appropriate Videos: Make short, awareness videos showcasing your product in a relatable setting.
+• Engaging Videos: Make short, awareness videos showcasing your product in a relatable setting.
 Conceive a mini-blockbuster filmed in your garage.

 • Interactive Content: Create quizzes, polls, and games that entertain and engage your audience.